 Wisconsin Crop Weather Report

-Winter wheat was 64 percent in good to excellent condition statewide, up 4 percentage points from last week.
+Winter wheat was 80 percent headed, 11 percentage points behind last year.
+Winter wheat was 73 percent in good to excellent condition statewide, 3 percentage points below last week.

 Selected Quotes from Farm Reporters and County Ag Agents

 BURNETT/WASHBURN-P.H.: Corn populations are spotty.
 Cold and wet soils at planting reduced germination.
 Soybeans are better but some thin spots in them.
 Many low spots are drowned out for both as well.
 Oats and spring wheat are heading out.
 Tough to make any hay or haylage with frequent rainfalls.